Member Spotlight: Chelle’s Story

 Brightside psychiatric providers will complete a comprehensive diagnostic evaluation, and suggest a personalized treatment plan, which may include psychiatric medication.
 Subsequently your clinician will monitor your care, adjusting treatment as necessary so you get the best outcomes.

 There’s no guarantee that all patients will receive a prescription.
 Medication will be prescribed if it is determined to be a safe, effective, and appropriate treatment option for you.

 Brightside psychiatric providers do not prescribe any controlled substances.

 All Brightside members have access to our free Self-Care program.
 The Brightside Self-Care program can help build skills and resilience, delivering improvements that complement therapy and medication.

-Here’s how Medication works:
+Here’s how Psychiatry works:

 Here’s how Therapy works:

 Our expert providers are handpicked for their ability to provide best-in-class mental health care.
 They have years of experience and active licenses in your state.

 -A master’s or doctorate degree in clinical psychology, clinical social work, or counseling from an accredited program